bbbbbr/breakout-lava-lamp/README.md

 ### Save Data
-The play field will maintain state after being powered off (save to cart RAM) and can resume or start fresh after being powered on.
+The game board will be saved when starting, stopping or pausing.
+Once saved it will maintain state after being powered off (save to cart RAM) and can resume or start fresh after being powered on.

-It's best to power off while in Tile Screen Menu instead of during game play.

 #### FAQ
-Q: Will the play field ever reach a steady state?
+Q: Will the game board ever reach a steady state?
 A: In order to make the outcome more interesting (and less symmetrical) the angle of a ball gets slightly modified each time it bounces.
 So it should never really stabilize.